RF-D/ai-mem-rag-assistant/README.md

 ### Virtual Environment

+You have two options for managing your Python environment:

+#### Option 1: Using venv

 If you used Homebrew to install python, you'll get an error about your environment being externally managed when you try to install with `pip`.